E-Fauna BC: Electronic Atlas of the Wildlife of British Columbia

 Family: Cetorhinidae

-Once images have been obtain photographs of this species will be displayed in this window.Click on the image to enter our photo gallery.
+Once images have been obtained, photographs of this taxon will be displayed in this window.Click on the image to enter our photo gallery.

-No E-Fauna image is available for this species.
+No E-Fauna image is available for this taxon.

-Distribution of Cetorhinus maximus as compiled by Aquamaps
+Source: Distribution of Cetorhinus maximus as compiled by Aquamaps

 E-Fauna's interactive maps for fish are not yet available.
-When they are available, they will provide detailed collections-related information and biogeographical overlays for this species.

 Dorsal spines (total): 0; Anal spines: 0.
 Distinguished from all other sharks by the enormous gill slits practically encircling the head; dermal denticle gill rakers; pointed snout; huge, sub terminal mouth with minute hooked teeth; caudal peduncle with strong lateral keels, and lunate caudal fin.
 Body covered with placoid scales.
 (Other sources of morphological data: Ref.
 309, 5983).

-Source: FishBase; Compagno, L.J.V.
+Source: FishBase.
+Compagno, L.J.V.
 1984 .
 (Ref.
 247).

 Species Biology